alvarogonmar/smart-parking/README.md

 # Smart Parking IoT 🚗📡

-A modern IoT-based smart parking system built with **Vite + React**, **Firebase**, and real-time sensor simulation.
+A real-time parking slot monitoring system built with **Raspberry Pi**, **IR sensors**, **Firebase**, and a **React + Vite** web dashboard.
-This project detects parking availability, updates the UI instantly, and stores data using Firebase services.
+The system detects available parking spots through IoT hardware and updates the web interface in real time.

 ## 🔗 Live Demo

 👉 **Visit the website:**
 https://smartparkingi0t.netlify.app/

+---

+## 🧠 How It Works (IoT Overview)

+- A **Raspberry Pi** collects data from **IR sensors** installed in each parking spot.
+- The Pi processes signal to determine if a spot is **occupied** or **available**.
+- Sensor data is sent to **Firebase Firestore**.
+- The React web app listens for real-time updates and displays the current parking status instantly.

+Hardware used:

+- Raspberry Pi
+- IR sensors
+- Jumper cables & power supply
+- Firebase as real-time backend

 ---